By Maja Čarni and Špela Košak

 Slovenia shares its borders with Italy on the West, Austria on the North, Hungary on the Northeast and Croatia on the South and East.
 It also borders the Adriatic Sea to the Southwest.
 Geographically it lies on the borders of the Balkan Peninsula but historically it has always been connected to the Central Europe, being a part of Habsburg’s Empire for centuries.

 The new constitution of the independent state was adopted on December 23, 1991.
 On May 1, 2004, Slovenia became a full member of the European Union.
-It has adopted EURO as its currency on January 1, 2007.
+It adopted the Euro as its currency on January 1, 2007.
 On 21 December 2007, Slovenia also became a member of the Schengen Agreement.
 Slovenia became a member of the United Nations on May 22, 1992, a participating state to the OSCE on 24 March 1992 and joined the Council of Europe on May 14, 1993.

 The official language in Slovenia is Slovene (a language that belongs into the Slavic language group).
 The particularity of the language is that it uses also dual in addition to singular and plural forms.
 In the parts of the country by the borders of Italy and Hungary, in those municipalities where Italian or Hungarian national communities reside, the official languages are also Italian and Hungarian respectively (Art.
 11 of the Constitution).
 The capital of Slovenia is Ljubljana (Art.
 10 of the Constitution).

-Competences and functions of the National Assembly: In its legislative power, the National Assembly:
+Competences and functions of the National Assembly: In its legislative power, the National Assembly

 - adopts the Constitution and constitutional amendments,

 - adopts authentic interpretations of laws and consolidated texts of laws,